yuricfurusho/TMDbAPI/README.md

 # TMDbAPI

 ## Summary
-Android App that lists Upcoming movie titles from the TMDb API
+Android App that lists upcoming movie from the TMDb API

 ## Architecture
 The app is built with MVVVM architecture and rxAndroid.
-It uses Retrofit Library for http requests and Glide Library for image download display.
+It uses Retrofit Library for http requests and Glide Library for image downloading and display.

+## Features
+- loads next page when reaching bottom
+- Menu option to change environment between DUMMY and REMOTE
+- Glide implementation to load images from remote
+- Click on item launches Movie Detail Screen
+- recycler list made with grid layout of 3 columns
+- Swipe to refresh list
+- UI watermark for dummy list
+- Menu option to change environment available only for debug Build Type
+- Swipe to refresh loading icon used for dummy and remote loading actions
+- Search field that filters listed items

 ## Build Instructions
 - Checkout "development" branch